jingweimo/academic-kickstart/content/authors/Y. Lu/_index.md

 ---
 # Display name
-name: Yuzhen Lu
-# title: Y. Lu
+title: Yuzhen Lu

 # Username (this should match the folder name)
 authors:
-- admin
+- Y. Lu

 # Is this the primary user of the site?
 superuser: true